-- 1. to delegate to the Executive Director People the power to approve the award of call-off contracts from the Passenger Transport Services Framework Agreement where the value of such contracts would exceed £500,000.
-The overall financial impact of the call off process for the Passenger Transport framework will be reviewed in consultation with the Cabinet Member for Children, Families and Learning, Cabinet Member for People and Communities and the Cabinet Member for Finance and Treasury. - 2. to note that details of any decisions taken under the delegation in 1 above will be presented to Cabinet for subsequent noting at the next available Cabinet meeting.
+And 2. to note that the Leader of the Council has delegated to the Executive Director, People, the power to approve the award of call-off contracts from the Passenger Transport Services Framework Agreement where the value of such contracts would exceed £500,000.
+The overall financial impact of the call off process for the Passenger Transport framework will be reviewed in consultation with the Cabinet Member for Children, Families and Learning, Cabinet Member for People and Communities and the Cabinet Member for Finance and Treasury.

-Contact Officer: jim.simpson@croydon.gov.uk

-Democratic Services Manager

-Date: 15 May 2015
+Contact Officer: jim.simpson@croydon.gov.uk Democratic Services Manager Date: 15 May 2015